greyhound2888/JSON/README.md

 5. Single wallpaper won't count as news (that mean the wallpapers released for only one times in a small quantity; precisely 1-2, won't be added in Bitlit)

+6. Don't add shortened link in URL section, even if its provided directy from dev.
+   First fully open the link, copy it and paste it in URL section.